POACH3/JankyEncryptionStandard/Encrypt/README.md

 # Ceasar Cipher
 This is fully functional.
-Allowed characters currently are all ASCIIs from 32 to 126, but change this may change.
+Allowed characters are all ASCIIs from 32 to 126.

 # RSA